byunmaster/image-preloader/README.md

 # Image Preloader

-Preload images using Shadow DOM
+Preload and cache images using shadow dom.

-​
+You can prevent images from momentarily not being visible when loading them for the first time in SPA.

 ### Installation